Topological Spaces

 1. $\ms$ is a metric space, then $(X, \tau)$ is a topological space where $\tau$ is the metric topology of $X$ introduced by $d$.

-2. $(X, \{\emptyset, X\})$ is called the trivial space.
+2. $\{\emptyset, X\}$ is called the trivial topology or indiscrete topology of $X$.
 (The reason that this space is called trivial will be shown in the part of Hausdorff Space)

 Definition.
 Subspace Topology and Subspace